benjamin-delhomme/DIMA-OntoToolkit/README.md

 # DIMA-OntoToolkit

-**DIMA-OntoToolkit** is a research-oriented Python pipeline for extracting narrative biases, rhetorical techniques, and semantic structures from text articles.
-It applies the DIMA cognitive warfare framework along with a lightweight semantic model of narrative content called **Influence-Mini**, mapping all extracted features to individuals in a formal OWL ontology.
+## 🧭 Understanding Influence, Without Black-Box AI

+**DIMA-OntoToolkit** is a tool that helps you see how news articles and public messages use narrative biases to influence readers.
+It scans texts and breaks them down into a logical structure, one designed and validated by experts in communication, rhetoric, psychology, and related fields.
+It then detects biases and persuasive techniques at play using a framework called DIMA.

+Unlike typical generative AI systems, DIMA-OntoToolkit puts transparency and accountability first.
+You get clear, structured explanations for every detected bias, showing exactly how and where influence is applied in the text.
+All analysis is fully traceable and based on open, understandable rules, not hidden guesswork.

+Unlike typical generative AI, DIMA-OntoToolkit relies on a formal ontology and structured reasoning.
+Every analysis step is based on transparent rules and shared definitions, ensuring that bias detection is consistent, explainable, and open for review, never left to a black-box algorithm.

 Learn more about the DIMA cognitive framework here:
 > [The DIMA Framework – An Attempt to Build a Tool for Cognitive Warfare](https://medium.com/@Cybart/the-dima-framework-an-attempt-to-build-a-tool-for-cognitive-warfare-e1ad3af76c48)

 ---

 ## 📘 What It Does

+DIMA-OntoToolkit is a research-oriented Python pipeline for extracting narrative biases, rhetorical techniques, and semantic structures from text articles.
+It applies the **DIMA framework** along with a lightweight semantic model of narrative content called **Influence-Mini**, mapping all extracted features to individuals in a formal OWL ontology.

+The toolkit performs the following key functions:
 - Parses raw text or multiple articles from a folder
 - Identifies semantic motifs (e.g. paragraphs)
 - Extracts arguments, narrative agents, and quotes
 - Generates an OWL file structured according to the DIMA ontology
 - Use Hermit Reasoner and runs SPARQL queries on the extracted data.

 ---

 ## 🔍 Feature Extraction Pipeline